-- has consideration been given to the environmental, economic and social impact along with price and quality? - has consideration been given to unacceptable practices in the supply chain such as fraud, corruption, modern-day slavery, human trafficking and wider issues such as child labour? - have ethically traded products been considered? - will using non-ethically traded products harm the church's witness?
+- Has consideration been given to environmental, economic and social impact along with price and quality? - Has consideration been given to avoiding unacceptable practices in the supply chain such as fraud, corruption, modern-day slavery, human trafficking and wider issues such as child labour? - Have ethically traded products been considered?